13 Things Parents Can Do To Raise Confident Kids

 There are 15 different games in one box and this game is often used in therapy offices to help children address emotions, work through physical sensations and be aware of cognitive traps and behaviours.

-This game is designed to improve social skills, help regulate emotions and self-control.
+This game is designed to improve (growth mindset) social skills, help regulate emotions and self-control.

 You Know Social Skills